xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Transaction finality is vital to provide a great user experience in some apps.
 Imagine a DeFi app that needs to notify the user the transaction was confirmed and irreversible in the network.
 Avax can accomplish that in less than 2 seconds, thanks to its [consensus mechanism](https://docs.avax.network/overview/getting-started/avalanche-consensus/) and Snowball algorithm.

 ### By availability of DApp Engineers
 Most blockchain developers are experts in EVM because Ethereum was the first blockchain with smart contract functionality.
-At the same time, EVM compatible blockchains share most developer tools and developers can easily build dapps in any of them.
-So if your concern is getting the right team, EVM compatible blockchains such as Avalanche, Polygon, and of course, Ethereum are better.
+At the same time, EVM-compatible blockchains share most developer tools and developers can easily build dApps in any of them.
+So if your concern is getting the right team, EVM compatible blockchains such as Avalanche, Polygon, and Ethereum are better.

 | **Blockchain** | **EVM compatible** |
 | --- | --- |